 Can you turn right on a red light in Iceland?

 No, you cannot.
-It's illegal to turn right on a red light unless a sign or signal specifically authorizes it, which is not common in Iceland at all.
+It's illegal to turn right at a red light unless a sign or signal specifically authorizes it, which is not common in Iceland at all.

 Accessible traffic lights in Reykjavik